Frequently Asked Questions (FAQs)

-The University has placed limitations for departments based on knowledge of State and MSU System purchasing policies and procedures.
+The State of Texas has placed dollar limits for agencies based on State purchasing policies and procedures.
 The greater the dollar amount, the more purchasing policies there are to follow.
 Also, requiring bids allows for competition among vendors, making sure we get the best price possible when using taxpayer's money.

 What is the difference between a requisition and purchase order?

-Requisitions are internal requests for goods and/or services that are sent to the Purchasing Department prior to the need of such goods and/or services.
-Purchase Orders are binding documents between the customer and the vendor.
+Requisitions are internal documents requesting the purchase goods and/or services.
+They are forwarded to the Purchasing Department prior to the need of such goods and/or services from the ordering department.
+Purchase Orders are binding documents between the University and the vendor.